Grape Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-Looking for an easy side for a potluck, summer picnic or party?
-This creamy Grape Salad is a classic recipe that everyone loves.
-Bursting with juicy fresh grapes in a sweet and tangy cream cheese dressing that’s sprinkled with brown sugar and pecans.
+Creamy Grape Salad is a classic Midwestern recipe that everyone loves for a side dish.
+Bursting with fresh, juicy grapes in a sweet and tangy cream cheese dressing that’s sprinkled with brown sugar and pecans.
+It’s makes the perfect easy side for a potluck, summer picnic or party!

 Like other dessert salads, it’s apparently a popular side dish here in the Midwest but at the time I had missed the boat because I had never tried it despite growing up in Minnesota.
 I thought I had tried all of our famous potluck dishes, but I guess I was wrong!
 Grape salad was a new one for me.

-When you make it, make sure your cream cheese is softened.
+- Cream cheese – Make sure the cream cheese is softened.
 It makes it so much easier to combine with the other ingredients.
+You could also use plain Greek yogurt for a healthier, high protein option.

 - In a large mixing bowl, beat the cream cheese, sour cream, sugar, and vanilla together until smooth.